agileware/au.com.agileware.civiquickbooks/README.md

-CiviCRM Extension for CiviCRM Contribution and Contact synchronization with [QuickBooks Online](http://www.intuit.com.au/).
+CiviCRM Extension which integrates CiviCRM with [QuickBooks Online](http://www.intuit.com.au/).
+CiviCRM Contacts and Contributions are pushed to your QuickBooks Online account, QuickBooks Invoices are pulled into CiviCRM, updating the Contribution status.
+Integration of the two systems saves you time by not having to do repetitive data entry in your accounting system and CiviCRM.
+This extension does the work for you!

 QuickBooks Online provides different Tax APIs for US and non-US countries.
 This extension has been developed and tested for QuickBooks Online, Australia.
 With initial development and testing to support QuickBooks Online, US.